andymckay/arewewebextensionsyet.com/README.md

-How is mozilla doing on web extensions?
+This site is now decommissioned.